 - using the isentropic expansion factor, n factor, method but calculating n at the average of the stagnation and nozzle conditions

 These two approaches do better than the basic methods I presented, but I don’t think they add enough value on their own.
-If you have a model of the gas that can give you the compressibility, for example, you are probably better off using either the isentropic expansion factor method or the direct integration method over correcting the ideal gas case (you aren’t doing the calculations, the computer is, and what’s the difference of a few milliseconds running the code?).
-Once a viable equation of state is in hand, the simplifications are not saving any actual engineer doing their job time, they are saving fractions of a second of compute time at the expense of (potentially) significant error.
+Given a model of the gas which can generate the compressibility, using either the energy balance method or the direct integration method produces superior results than correcting the ideal gas case.
+Once a viable equation of state is in hand, the simplifications are not saving any actual engineer doing their job time, they are saving fractions of a second of compute time.

 I think the choice between the first law energy balance and the direct integration technique is more a matter of taste, at least in the case of choked flow.
 The direct integration method is in the relevant engineering codes/standards, and that is a strong justification for using it.